ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 ```

 #### Methods
 All public methods will be exposed through Ballerina bindings.
 Instance methods will reside inside the Ballerina object and these would take the name of the Java method.
-However, if there exist overloaded methods, a numeric suffix will be appended at the end of the name.
+However, if there are overloaded methods, a numeric suffix will be appended at the end of the name.

 E.g., Some of the generated instance methods of the `java.util.ArrayDeque` class will be as follows.
 ```ballerina